mtorromeo/iosshy/README.rst

 Usage
 -----
-Whe the program is launched, the main interface is hidden and only the icon in the system tray is shown.
+When the program is launched, the main interface is hidden and only the icon in the system tray is shown.
 By clicking the tray icon, a configuration dialog will appear which allows to specify the tunnel configurations.

 A tunnel configuration consists of a name, the remote port that has to be forwarded locally, the local port (leaving this value to 0 will let IOSSHy choose a free high numbered port), an optional command to execute, and the ssh server details (host, port, and username).
 The password will be asked when needed.

-The command like may contain a special string "{port}" (without quotes) that will be replaces by the local port used for the tunnel, making it possible to write commands like this: "rdesktop localhost:{port}"
+The command like may contain a special string "{port}" (without quotes) that will be replaced by the local port used for the tunnel, making it possible to write commands like this: "rdesktop localhost:{port}"

 SSH public key authentication methods are supported through the ssh agents provided by each operating system (putty's pageant is supported).